 1. In a large and heavy pan over medium-high heat, add the oil and 1 tablespoon of butter.
 If you are using steak, add it to the pan to cook, browning briefly, and then set aside.
 To the same pan add the chopped mushrooms.
 Sauté and stir until liquid starts to release from the mushrooms and then add the garlic.

-2. Put a large pot of water over high heat.
+2. Put a very large pot of water over high heat.

 2. Add the butter, salt, pepper, and optional steak to the mushrooms.
 Sprinkle flour over the top.
 Stir this mixture around for about a minute.
 Slowly pour the stock into the pan while stirring.
 Add in thyme and bay leaves and turn down to low.
 Cook for five minutes.

 3. While your sauce is cooking, gently tease apart your Umi Organic fresh ramen noodles.
-Once the water reaches a rapid boil, cook the noodles for 3 minutes.
+Once the water reaches a rapid boil, cook the noodles for 2 minutes, stirring at the beginning of cooking.
 Drain thoroughly and place in serving dish.

 4. Turn off the heat under the sauce and stir in the sour cream or yogurt.
 Taste and add more salt and pepper to taste.
 Pour the sauce over the Umi noodles, toss well, garnish with parsley and enjoy!